Iximiel/plumed-school-benchmark/Tutorial.md

 done
 ```

 My CPU has 6 physical cores but can execute 12 threads.
-By looking at all the possibilities we can see how t
+By looking at all the possibilities we can see how plumed performs with different numbers of threads.

 To extract the data we can use a bash script like:
 ```bash